kg-construct/use-cases/README.md

-# Use-cases
+# Knowledge Graph Construction Use Cases
-Knowledge Graph Construction Use Cases
+This repository shows the uses cases from all the participants of the Knowledge Graph Construction Community Group.

 ## How to include my own use case in the KG-Construction CM?